Neanderpal/neanderpal.github.io/about.md

 layout: page
 title: About
 ---
-SheetHappens! is a free library of Excel and Google Sheets templates for anyone to help you in your work, fun and everyday life.
+SheetHappens! is a free library of Excel and Google Sheets templates available for download by anyone, designed to help you with your work, fun, and everyday life.

-Just download and use.
+Download and use.
+It’s that simple.

-A new file appears when is ready and when it feels worth sharing.
-Feel free to suggest the new one.
+A new file appears when it’s ready and when it feels worth sharing.
+No strict content calendars here.

-SheetHappens! is a side project by Francesco Palanza, built out of a genuine passion for spreadsheets and a belief that a well-made template can save hours, spark ideas, or just make something more enjoyable.
+SheetHappens! is a side project by Francesco Palanza, built out of a genuine passion for spreadsheets and the belief that a well-made template can save hours, spark ideas, or just make a task more enjoyable.

+Although I am starting this solo, I want this to become a community project and eventually open it up to other contributors.
+If you share the love for spreadsheets and would like to contribute, feel free to submit your idea!